 The Kingsley Plantation audio tour "The Lion's Story Teller" provides visitors with an immersive experience of the past.
 We are pleased to offer this program free of cost.
 Simply play the audio tracks listed below on your mobile device.
-The tour is available in several forms to meet visitors' needs, including an audio described tour.
+The tour is available in several forms to meet visitors' needs, including an audio described tour which can be requested in the visitor center.
 The award winning tour takes visitors throughout the grounds of Kingsley Plantation and into the lives of the free and enslaved people of Fort George Island.

 NARRATOR: Face the river then turn to your right.
 Staying near the bank, follow the water’s edge towards the palm trees and benches.
 Our story begins there.